troylar/refresh-my-ip/README.md

 ## Optional Feature
 If you don't want to use `MyIp` in the description, you can pass `--match-description` along with the text you want to match.

+For example, if you want to match against `My Current Ip Address`, you would run:

+    `refresh-my-ip --match-description "My Current IP Address"`